-EXTRACTABLE - A compound that can be partitioned into an organic solvent from the sample matrix, and is amenable to gas chromatography.
+EXTRACTABLE - A compound that can be partitioned into an organic solvent from the sample matrix, and is amenable to Gas Chromatography (GC).

 GEL PERMEATION CHROMATOGRAPHY (GPC) - A size-exclusion chromatographic technique that is used as a cleanup procedure for removing large organic molecules, particularly naturally occurring macro-molecules such as lipids, polymers, viruses, etc.